 If you’re considering a consumer proposal in Canada, you might be wondering how this will affect your credit score and how long a consumer proposal stays on your credit history.
 After all, your score is an important factor when it comes to applying for financial assistance.

-So, how long does a consumer proposal stay on your credit report?
+So, how long does a consumer proposal stay on your credit report in Canada?

-A consumer proposal will stay on your credit report history for 3 years after the date you have paid off your consumer proposal, or 6 years from the date your consumer proposal started (whichever is sooner).
+In Canada, A consumer proposal will stay on your credit report for 3 years after the date you have paid off your consumer proposal, or 6 years from the date your consumer proposal started (whichever is sooner).

 Even if you haven't yet filed for a consumer proposal, you might be considering it as an option to help get your finances back on track.
 If so, you probably have some questions about how the consumer proposal process will affect your financial status.

-Here, iCASH, a reliable lender in Canada, answers some of the most common questions about how a consumer proposal affects your credit report in Canada.
+Here are answers to some of the most common questions about how a consumer proposal affects your credit report in Canada.

 What is a Consumer Proposal?